 |Mountain Bike Guiding and Trail Stewardship|

 The Outdoor Leadership (OL) program is a cohort program where students complete courses each term with a single peer group.
 Before taking OL courses, students should complete as much of their general education requirements as possible.

-Students begin introductory/fundamental OL courses courses in Fall term, which is a particularly special time because students attend an outdoor classroom daily for the entire term and complete an eight-day expedition in November.
+Students begin introductory/fundamental OL courses courses in Fall term.
+This is a particularly special time as students attend courses in an outdoor classroom daily for the entire term and complete two five-day expeditions during the term.
 After Fall term, students complete prescribed courses in Winter and Spring terms.
 During Winter term, students work on advanced theory and application courses and gain more extensive understanding about the practices of professional outdoor leaders.
-In Spring term students complete advanced skills courses aimed at developing students' practice of professional standards within specific activities.
+Students complete another five-day expedition during Winter term.
+In Spring term, students complete advanced skills courses aimed at developing practice of professional standards within specific activities.

-First-year completion requirements for enrollment into second-year include: completion of the OL-prefix courses (OL 271 Facilitating Group Experiences, OL 273 Outdoor Recreation Leadership, OL 280 Co-op Work Experience-OL, OL 294 guide course) with a grade of C or higher; completion of a minimum of 36 college credits made up, in part, by the above courses and appropriate prerequisites.
+First-year completion requirements for enrollment into second-year include: completion of the OL-prefix courses (OL 271 Facilitating Group Experiences, OL 273 Outdoor Recreation Leadership, OL 280 Co-op Work Experience-OL) with a grade of C or higher; completion of a minimum of 36 college credits made up, in part, by the above courses and appropriate prerequisites.
 See advisor for details.

 - Academic Requirements: